Hidekazoo/gatsby-theme-crudzoo/README.md

 ### write your first article

-Write your first post at mdx on blog/hello-world/index.mdx.
+Write your first post at mdx on blog/hello-world/index.mdx and place the thumbnail file in the same folder.

+Include the following key in the first article to avoid graphql errors

+1. id
+1. title
+1. date
+1. tags
+1. spoiler
+1. image
+1. template
+1. link
+1. score

 #### Example